 k.
 This application has been accepted and is now ready for environmental analysis.

 l.
-Project Description: The proposed project would utilize the existing Corps Red River Lock and Dam No. 3, and operate consistent with the Corps' current operating policy.
-The proposed project consists of: (1) An excavated 635-foot-long headrace channel to convey water from the upstream Pool No. 3 of the Red River to a 301-foot-long by 90-foot-wide concrete powerhouse located southwest of the end of the existing spillway, on the right (west) abutment of the Corps' Lock and Dam No. 3; (2) an excavated 820-foot-long tailrace channel to discharge water from the powerhouse to the downstream Pool No. 2 of the Red River; (3) a 36.2-megawatt horizontal Kaplan bulb turbine/generator unit; (4) a 8,400-foot-long, 13.2-kilovolt transmission line which would connect to an existing Central Louisiana Electric Company substation; and (5) appurtenant facilities.
-The proposed project would generate about 172,779 megawatt-hours annually which would be sold to a local utility.
+Project Description: The proposed project would utilize the existing Corps Red River Lock and Dam No. 5, and operate consistent with the Corps' current operation policy.
+The proposed project would consist of: (1) An excavated 416-foot-long headrace channel to convey water from the upstream Pool No. 5 of the Red River to a 301-foot-long by 90-foot-wide concrete powerhouse located northeast of the end of the existing overflow weir; (2) an excavated 495-foot-long tailrace channel to discharge water from the powerhouse to the downstream Pool No. 4 of the Red River; (3) a 28.1-megawatt horizontal Kaplan bulb turbine/generator unit; (4) a 6.5-mile-long, 34.5-kilovolt overhead transmission line which would connect to Central Louisiana Electric Company's new substation; and (5) appurtenant facilities.
+The proposed project would generate about 129,400 megawatt-hours annually which would be sold to a local utility.

 m.
 A copy of the application is available for review at the Commission in the Public Reference Room or may be viewed on the Commission's Web site at http://www.ferc.gov using the “eLibrary” link.
 Enter the docket number excluding the last three digits in the docket number field to access the document.
 For assistance, contact FERC Online Support.
 A copy is also available for inspection and reproduction at the address in item h above.